subbarayuduvalluru/example/README.md

 # example
 Example repo
-trying to lear about git hub
+trying to learn about git hub